Principles of Stratigraphy: Spring 2008

 • Sequence Stratigraphy

-Prerequisites: Petrology (GEOL 31070), and Invertebrate Paleontology (GEOL 34061), or permission of the instructor.
-Completion of Geomorphology (GEO32066) before enrolling in Stratigraphy is highly encouraged.
-Students are also expected to be familiar with Excel spreadsheet functions and quantitative manipulation of data through cell formulas.
-Training in the use of Excel is available through the Geology tutoring lab (see above), the KSU library 60 minute seminar series, and the Infosource online tutorial system (http://infosource.kent.edu).
+Prerequisites and Suggested Courses: Earth Materials II (GEOL 31070), and Invertebrate Paleontology (GEOL 34061), or permission of the instructor.
+Completion of Geomorphology (GEO32066) before enrolling in Sedimentology and Stratigraphy is highly encouraged.
+Students are also expected to be familiar with Excel spreadsheet functions and quantitative analysis of data using cell formulas.
+Training in the use of Excel is provided Scientific Methods in Geology (GEOL 42035),through the Geology tutoring lab (see above) or the KSU library 60-minute seminar series.
+While this class provides excellent preparation Geology Summer Field Camp (GEOL 4/5092), many students complete Field Camp prior to talking Sedimentology and Stratigraphy due to various scheduling constraints.

 Academic Counseling Resources for Students